 Q. What is Water Kefir?

 Water kefir is made from what is referred to as “grains”.
-They are not however actual grains in the traditional sense (no gluten) , but rather are small, translucent, gelatinous structures and are comprised of assorted bacteria and yeast ( otherwise known as a SCOBI, a symbiotic colony of bacteria and yeast).
-This SCOBI includes lactobacillus hilgardii which gives them their characteristic crystal-like appearance.
+They are not however actual grains in the traditional sense (no gluten) , but rather are small, translucent, gelatinous structures and are comprised of assorted bacteria and yeast ( otherwise known as a SCOBY, a symbiotic colony of bacteria and yeast).
+This SCOBY includes lactobacillus hilgardii which gives them their characteristic crystal-like appearance.
 When properly cared for and regularly cultured, they produce a wonderful probiotic-rich beverage and will continue to grow and reproduce indefinitely.

 The beneficial bacteria and yeast metabolise the ingredients into an array of beneficial acids and infusing it with beneficial microorganisms, additional B vitamins as well as food enzymes.